redis-developer/redis-realtime/README.md

 # Redis Realtime
-Build realtime services on top of redis

-## What is Redis Realtime?
-For now redis-realtime is a set of packages for react and node js that can be used to build scalable realtime services on top of redis.
+Redis-realtime is a set of packages for React and Node.JS that can be used to build scalable real-time services on top of Redis.

 ![architecture](https://raw.githubusercontent.com/redis-developer/redis-realtime/main/images/architecture.png)